Fragtality/PilotsDeck/README.md

 The VJOY Command can also be used on the **Encoders** and the Touch-Display.
 On these Interactions a non-toggle vJoy will be shortly pressed.
 A toggling vJoy will be toggled on every Interaction.<br/><br/>

 *Background*:<br/>
 The virtual Joystick Facility of FSUIPC has nothing to do with the System Driver and can be used independently.
 So the Use-Cases are very narrow, but it can be a useful Feature.
-When you want to stick of doing your Mappings and Assignement mainly in the FSUIPC UI, you could use these vJoys to map the StreamDeck Keypads/Encoders.
+When you want to stick of doing your Mappings and Assignment mainly in the FSUIPC UI, you could use these vJoys to map the StreamDeck Keypads/Encoders.
 <br/><br/><br/>